administer-org/documentation/index.md

 features:
   - icon: 🛠️
     title: Customizable
-    details: Customize the interface, text, or anything else you'd like.
+    details: Everything about Administer can be changed to fit your needs.
   - icon: 🧰
     title: Modular
-    details: Get all the commands that your team needs, none of what you don't.
+    details: Get all what your team needs, none of what you don't.
   - icon: 🔓
-    title: Open Source
+    title: Open
-    details: The entire backend and frontend is open source with an open API and documentation.
+    details: We foster an open ecosystem with an open API and app platform
 ---